One of the four original counties in Arizona, and Tucson is proud to call it home.

 For information on many more attractions throughout the region, visit the Southern Arizona Attractions Alliance and consider buying the Tucson Attractions Passport—The Book of Fun.
 It contains two-for-one ticket deals and many other values.

 The Tucson Bird & Wildlife Festival, held every August, provides a great opportunity for bird enthusiasts to participate in guided hikes, lectures and more.
-For a comprehensive list of Tucson and southern Arizona birding locations, visit our bird watching page.
+For a comprehensive list of Tucson and Southern Arizona birding locations, visit our bird watching page.

 The Loop Trail: Kudos to Pima County for developing The Loop, which offers more than 100 miles of shared-use paths that wind through Tucson, Oro Valley, Marana, South Tucson and unincorporated Pima County.
 Residents and visitors on bicycles, skates, horseback and on foot are welcome.

-In Pima County, golfing is a driving force dating back to 1945 when the first of many pro tournaments was staged here.
+In Pima County, golfing is a driving force dating back to 1945 when the first of many pro tournaments were staged here.
 Warm winters continue to attract pro and amateur players to a variety of municipal and resort courses that are both scenic and challenging.
 If you're serious about golf, follow the sun to a winter playground in Pima County.
 Browse our golf courses here.

 Pima County features dozens of public trailheads that offer incredible views and varying degrees of difficulty.
 Visit Trailheads & Trails to find trails of interest to you.
 Incredible hiking experiences can also be found at: